 It’s also worth remembering that when these contributions are moved into the retirement phase and you start drawing an income, your investment earnings are tax free.
 Whereas if you were to invest the sale proceeds outside super you would be liable for tax on any income from the investments.

 Since 1 July 2018, Australians aged 65 years or older have been able to make a non-concessional (after-tax) contribution into their super account of up to $300,000 from the sale proceeds of their family home if they have owned the property for at least ten years.

-The legislation requires the property being sold to be the person’s home (their main residence) and it must be eligible for the main residence exemption for capital gains tax.
-The home must be in Australia and cannot be a caravan, houseboat or other mobile home.
+To make a downsizer contribution the property being sold must be your family home (main residence) and must be eligible for the main residence exemption for capital gains tax (CGT).
+The property must be in Australia and cannot be a caravan, houseboat or other mobile home.

-Couples will be able to contribute up to $300,000 each into their super accounts, giving a total contribution per couple of up to $600,000.
+Couples can contribute up to $300,000 each into their super accounts, giving a total contribution per couple of up to $600,000.